 Indeed, we met him.
 Leader and example for his own community is the perfect description of Tor, with whom we had a chance to spend a few days working on his farm and observing his daily challenges.
 But this is the story for the next issue of GoodNewsLetter.

 As rice is so basic to Thai society the issues related to its production are very sensitive.
 In the short period we spent in the country we met several organizations working on improving farmers life and quality of food.
 Among others we mention:

-An initiative from Udon Thani, city close to the border with Laos.
-It aims at challenging the mass production society via a microfinance program to implement game-changing solution for the rice producer and the consumer alike.
+An initiative from Udon Thani, a city close to the border with Laos.
+It aims at challenging the mass production society via a microfinance program to implement game-changing solutions for the rice producer and the consumer alike.
 Poa (Pichci Uamturapojn) and his team are Collaborating now with six villages, putting their idea into practice and networking the villages together.

 Pradhana Chariyavilasakul (Be) – founder and volunteer of Pookpintokao project, which aim at building relations between organic farmers and customers.
 She is professional marketing specialist.

 Seansun Tanesvivat – volunteer of Pookpintokao project.
 She is professional trainer and coach.